ngrx/platform/projects/ngrx.io/content/guide/store/configuration/runtime-checks.md

 }
 ```

-To fix the above violation, you have to create a new reference to the state:
+To fix the above violation, a new reference to the state has to be created:

 ```ts
 function reducer(state = initialState, action: Action) {